Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

 Config map is a key-value object resource in Kubernetes, which can be deployed and then referenced from other objects (e.g. pods, deployments, ...).

+Config maps can be created via the command line with `kubectl create configmap <name> --from-file

 This can be applied with `kubectl apply -f <file>`

 ```yaml